TaygaHoshi/tt-project/Content/Armor.md

 ```

 The "SPD" penalties affect Evasion, movement speed and initiative.
 It however does not affect the SPD aptitude itself on the character sheet.

+# Temporary Armor
+Additional armor can be gained through spells and abilities which grant temporary armor.
+Rules of temporary armor can be found in the [[List of Status Effects]] page.